Where the Whole Student Thrives.

 Each of our students brings a blend of talents, abilities, and passion that contributes to our unique school community.
 Our faculty strives to bring out the best in each student so they discover their strengths, develop confidence in their own abilities, and reach their highest potential.

-Small classes are a major feature of our school, allowing teachers to work closely with each student to develop skills and master the content in their courses.
+Instruction in small classes is a major feature of our school, allowing teachers to work closely with each student to develop skills and master the content in their courses.
 Our teachers are role models and guides, in and out of the classroom.
 We utilize traditional teaching methods combined with the use of cutting-edge technology to help our students find success.

 To graduate, students must earn 69 credits or the equivalent of 23 full-year courses plus four trimesters of physical education, fulfilled by participating in a team sport for at least four full seasons.